 The Juniper Scale is one of the tiny insects that start with J that feeds on juniper trees by sucking the sap out of their bark.

-Trees that have been infected by a disease become discolored and lose their leaves, resulting in the tree’s death.
+Trees infected by a disease become discolored and lose their leaves, resulting in their death.

-Insecticides or other forms of biological control may be utilized in the management of these insects that start with J; however, ensuring that plants receive adequate nutrition and that trees are properly maintained may also be helpful in preventing infestations.
+Insecticides or other forms of biological control may be utilized in managing these insects that start with J; however, ensuring that plants receive adequate nutrition and that trees are properly maintained may also help prevent infestations.

 13. Juniper Tip Midge

-The Juniper Tip Midge is a tiny fly that feeds on juniper trees, which ultimately results in the juniper tree losing its tips.
+The Juniper Tip Midge is a tiny fly that feeds on juniper trees, ultimately causing them to lose their tips.

 This insect is notoriously difficult to eradicate because of its size and position within the tree.